Pyomo/mpi-sppy/doc/src/overview.rst

 We take that view that there are the following roles (that might be filled by one person, or multiple people):

-# End-User: runs a program to get the results of optimization under uncertainty.
+- *End-User*: runs a program to get the results of optimization under uncertainty.
-# Modeler: creates the Pyomo model and establishes the nature of the scenario tree.
+- *Modeler*: creates the Pyomo model and establishes the nature of the scenario tree.
-# Developer: writes the program that the end-user runs and uses the model(s) created by the modeler.
+- *Developer*: writes the program that the end-user runs and uses the model(s) created by the modeler.
-# Contributros to mpi-sppy: the creators of, and contributors to, the mpi-sppy library.
+- *Contributors to mpi-sppy*: the creators of, and contributors to, the mpi-sppy library.

 If you are reading this document, we assume that you are doing so in your role as a developer, or perhaps in your role as a modeler.
 Neither this